nychealth/coronavirus-data/README.md

 Differences in health outcomes among racial and ethnic groups are due to long-term institutional and personal biases against people of color.
 There is no evidence that these health inequities are due to personal traits.
 Lasting racism and an inequitable distribution of resources needed for wellness cause these health inequities.
 These include quality jobs, housing, health care and food, among others.
 The greater impact of the COVID-19 pandemic on people of color shows how these inequities influence health outcomes.

+## Variants of the SARS-CoV-2 virus

+Multiple [variants of the SARS-CoV-2 virus](https://www.cdc.gov/coronavirus/2019-ncov/transmission/variant.html) have been characterized in the US and globally.
+These variants involve mutations to the SARS-CoV-2 virus, and might make COVID-19 easier to spread, more severe, or more likely to reinfect people who have either had COVID-19 before or who have been vaccinated.

+### Surveillance for variants

+Variants can be detected through [genomic sequencing](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/variant-surveillance.html), a process that involves analyzing the virus's genetic material.
+Sequencing occurs on specimens collected for COVID-19 molecular laboratory testing, and determines which variant of the SARS-CoV-2 virus a particular person was infected with.

+The City’s Public Health Laboratory (PHL) and Pandemic Response Laboratory (PRL) have been sequencing a subset of SARS-CoV-2 laboratory specimens to identify emerging variants in NYC.
+Since October 2020, the PHL has sequenced all laboratory specimens received that meet certain technical criteria (e.g., sufficient levels of virus in a sample).
+Since February 2021, the PRL has been sequencing randomly selected specimens that meet certain technical criteria.

+A small, but increasing, proportion of all confirmed COVID-19 cases are now being sequenced citywide.
+As such, all findings related to variant data are based on a small subset of all confirmed COVID-19 cases.
+Because patients who have specimens sequenced are likely to be different than those that do not, findings may not be representative of all confirmed COVID-19 cases citywide, and should be interpreted with caution.
+Additional specimens are being sequenced by the New York State Wadsworth Laboratory and university, hospital, and private laboratories, though data on these specimens are not represented in this Github repository.

+The PHL and PRL have identified multiple variants which have emerged in NYC.
+The Health Department uses findings from the PHL and PRL, in combination with epidemiologic surveillance systems, to better understand whether the variant might affect:
+* **Transmission**: Whether these variants increase transmission, making it easier to spread COVID-19
+* **Re-infection**: Whether these variants are more likely to re-infect people who previously had COVID-19
+* **Vaccine effectiveness**: Whether these variants are more likely to infect fully vaccinated people. *Some infections among fully vaccinated people are expected to occur in a very small proportion of vaccinated people, regardless of the spread of variants.*
+* **Severity**: Whether these variants are more likely to result in hospitalization or death

+### Variant classifications

+The [CDC classifies variants]( https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/variant-surveillance/variant-info.html#Interest) into the following three categories:

+* **Variants of interest**: Has specific genetic markers associated with changes to receptor binding, reduced neutralization by antibodies generated against previous infection or vaccination, reduced efficacy of treatments, potential diagnostic impact, or predicted increase in transmissibility or disease severity
+* **Variants of concern**: Evidence of an increase in transmissibility, more severe disease (e.g.,  increased hospitalizations or deaths), significant reduction in neutralization by antibodies generated during previous infection or vaccination, reduced effectiveness of treatments or vaccines, or diagnostic detection failure
+* **Variants of high consequence**: Clear evidence that prevention measures or medical countermeasures (MCMs) have significantly reduced effectiveness relative to previously circulating variants

+Please see the [CDC’s definitions of SARS-CoV-2 variants](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/variant-surveillance/variant-info.html) for more information.
+Details on the variants that have emerged in NYC, which are being actively monitored are available on the [“Variants” page of the Health Department’s COVID-19 Data webpage]( https://www1.nyc.gov/site/doh/covid/sdah-variants.page).

+The Health Department is continuing to investigate the emergence of variants of concern and variants of interest in NYC, using a combination laboratory and epidemiologic observations to characterize each variant.
+Some ongoing efforts include:
+* Monitoring the number of hospitalizations and deaths that occur among patients with sequenced specimens that are caused by variants
+* Identifying cases caused by variants where the person had a previous positive diagnostic test for COVID-19 more than 90 days earlier.
+These cases are investigated to determine if they are likely to represent a reinfection, and to determine if reinfection cases are more common in people who have been infected with one of the variants
+* Matching data on cases caused by variants with the NYC Citywide Immunization Registry to identify if the person was fully immunized prior to testing positive for COVID-19

 ***

 ## Repository contents